 If you have federal student loans, you may be aware that there is an option to consolidate them.
 In doing this, be advised that there is no benefit provided with respect to your interest rate (your interest rate will be a weighted average of your existing loans).
 You can also alter your repayment terms by consolidating, but in reality, you will end up paying more money because you will be making more payments.
+Consider a debt repayment strategy to help take control of your current loan situation.

 There are now private companies that allow you the opportunity to refinance your student loan debt.
 While you are also consolidating your loans by combining them into one by refinancing your student debt, you will find you should have a lower interest rate than if you consolidated.